Overview of Game Asset Creation

-Wondering what the typical game asset creation workflow looks like?
-A team’s game art process depends on several factors.
+A game development team’s art process depends on several factors.
 Some of these include the type of game development studio they are a part of, the type of game being created, how many team members there are, and more.
-Read on to learn about the game art creation process, tools used in creating game art, and problems that can arise in creative workflows.
+Read on to learn about the game asset creation process, tools used in creating game assets, and problems that can arise in creative workflows.

 Tools Used in Game Asset Workflow